-If you ordered additional optional components, those will also be shipped with your system.
+Any optional components ordered will also be shipped with your system.
 If any of the components you ordered are damaged or missing, contact your support provider.

 Lifting the Workstation

 The workstation enclosure weighs approximately 18 kg (40 lb).
 SGI highly recommends that two people lift the unit when it must be moved.
 Lift the unit by placing your hands under the bottom edges of the enclosure.